jsohlendorff/continuous_time_LTMLE/note.typ

 The second condition may in particular be too strict in practice as the future event times may be affected by prior treatment.
-Alternatively, it is possible to posit the existence of a potential outcome for each event separately and get the same conclusion.
-The overall exchangeability condition may be stated differently, but the consistency condition is very similar.
+While the overall exchangeability condition can be expressed in an alternative form, the consistency condition remains essentially the same.
 Specifically, let $tilde(Y)_(tau, k)$ be the potential outcome at event $k$ corresponding to $bb(1) {event(k) <= tau, status(k) =y}$.
 Then the exchangeability condition is that $tilde(Y)_(tau, k) perp treat(j) | history(j-1), event(j), status(j) = a)$ for $0 <= j < k$ and $k = 1, dots, K$.